willhardy/dynamic-models/README.rst

 This is an example project to demonstrate a number of techniques that allow dynamic models to work.
-This was written to accompany a talk at 2011 Djangocon.eu, the text of the talk will be provided in the documentation folder of this project and a link to the video will be provided here when it is available.
+This was written to accompany a talk at 2011 Djangocon.eu, the text of the talk is provided in `this project's documentation <http://dynamic-models.readthedocs.org/>`_ and a video of the presentation `can be found here <http://2011.djangocon.eu/talks/22/>`_.

 The project is a simple survey maker, where admin users can define surveys.
 The responses can then be stored in a customised table for that survey,